pratyush1718/CSE151A-NBA-Dataset/README.md

 ## Introduction:

 Nationally as well as globally, basketball is one of the most popular sports to watch for entertainment.
-Like with many other forms of entertainment, fans and enthusiasts alike find predicting game outcomes a fun activity, like by the March Madness brackets that people fill out in preparation for the NCAA basketball tournaments.
-And it's no wonder people want to predict the outcome of games; there's many different factors and strategies that combine together to determine the outcome of a game.
-For this reason, we were interested in modeling and predicting using a play-by-play basketball dataset.
-Additionally, sports analytics has the potential to have a direct impact in increasing a team's likelihood of winning so it's a great skill to have.
-A good model would not only be accurate in training, but also have a good accuracy on unseen data because this means it would generalize well in the real world.
+Like with many other forms of entertainment, fans and enthusiasts alike find predicting game outcomes a fun activity, like the March Madness brackets that people fill out in preparation for the NCAA basketball tournaments.
+And it's no wonder people want to predict the outcome of games; there's many different factors and strategies that combine together to make the outcome of a game challenging to predict.
+For this reason, we were interested in creating a model to predict the outcome of a play-by-play basketball dataset because we believe that it would challenge us and allow us to apply the skills we learned practically.
+Additionally, sports analytics has the potential to have a direct impact in increasing a team's likelihood of winning so it's a useful area to apply analytics.
+A good model would not only be accurate in training, but also have a good accuracy on unseen data because this means it would generalize well to real world data.

 The NBA play-by-play dataset for the 2018-2019 season offers records of every play that occurred during games throughout the season.
 Each entry in the dataset includes features like the game clock, shot clock, team names, play type, and play outcome.
 Now, a very obvious prediction task is predicting the winning team... right?
 Well, since the dataset provides information about the sequence of plays during games, predicting the winning team is rather trivial.
 This is because the winning team remains constant throughout the whole game (At least in this dataset, since the winningTeam column just gives the end result of the entire game).
 That is to say, if a game has 200 plays represented by 200 rows in our dataset for that game, trying to use ML to predict the winning team would not factor in the variety of the plays that are run.
 Since the winning team (which, again, is an end result), does not change between plays, we are not going to be preprocessing our data according to that task.
 Instead, we want to predict specific play outcomes, which we can reshape as a classification task using preprocessing.
 Our prediction task now becomes the following: "Given a time during the game, the two teams that are playing (among other features), can we predict the play that a team will run?"